 Homeowners policies do not include protection against floods or earthquakes, so let us help you determine whether a flood insurance policy is a wise investment based on the location of your home and other factors.

 A condo insurance policy can protect you and your possessions, including appliances and improvements you have made to the unit.
 It can provide temporary housing and expenses if you need to move while repairs are made following a covered insurance claim.
-Condo insurance also provides liability protection for you in case a visitor is injured in your unit or if a family member causes injury elsewhere.

 For more information read our blog, “Renter’s Insurance – Why It’s Worth It”

 Contact Brooks, Todd & McNeil For Home Insurance Quotes

 Contact our independent agents for a free insurance review and quote on your house, condo or apartment.
 We are conveniently located in the Connecticut towns of Torrington, South Windsor and Enfield and the South Carolina towns of Spartanburg and Mullins.